LetterXbox/Color-Match-LUT/README.md

                    (Clusters the data and fits separate linear models in each cluster.)
     --ridge      : Regularized regression (Ridge) for a global affine mapping.
                    (Uses L2 regularization for stability.)
+    --compare    : Compare all methods and view their R² values, exposure gains, and previews.

   Additionally, add the flag:

     --no-display-patches : Do not display the color patch images (color checker detection).
                            Only the final corrected result will be shown (such as the result image below).

-  To compare all methods and view their R² values, exposure gains, and previews, use:
-    --compare

 The base folder must contain two subfolders, "nikon" and "hasselblad", each containing calibration images (.tif and/or .TIF).